 A student who is academically suspended will be suspended from enrollment for one semester (not counting summer terms).
 After one semester, the suspended student must meet with the Suspension Recovery Counselor before being re-admitted.
 Re-admittance is not automatic.
-If the student is re-admitted, he/she will be on Academic Suspension Recovery and must adhere to the requirements of the program until their cumulative GPA rises to a 2.0 or higher.
+If the student is re-admitted, higher.